Steak: Beefsteak

-Beefsteak has been categorized into various cuts.
+Various cuts of beef are used for steak.
 The more tender cuts, from the loin and rib, are generally cooked quickly, using dry heat, and served whole.
 Less tender cuts from the chuck or round are generally cooked with moist heat or are mechanically tenderized (e.g., cube steak).

 Beefsteak is graded for quality, with higher prices for higher quality.
 For example, beef tenderloin is the most tender, while wagyu, such as Kobe beef from Japan, is also known for its high quality.